Maps and video show site of Francis Scott Key Bridge collapse in Baltimore

 A major search and rescue operation continues at the site of the Francis Scott Key Bridge in Baltimore after it was struck by a cargo ship and collapsed early Tuesday, sending cars plunging into the water below.
 The U.S. Coast Guard said the ship had reported losing propulsion and control as it was leaving Baltimore harbor, before the collision occurred at around 1:30 a.m.
 ET.

-Two people were pulled from the water overnight, officials said — one unhurt and one with serious injuries.
+Two people were pulled from the water overnight, officials said — one unhurt and one with serious injuries, who was treated at a hospital and later released, CBS Baltimore reported.

 Maryland Department of Transportation Secretary Paul Wiedefeld said at a mid-morning news conference that rescue teams were still looking for six people unaccounted for after the bridge collapse.
-He said all six were part of a construction crew that was filling potholes on the bridge at the time.
+He said all six were construction workers who were filling potholes on the bridge at the time.

 Maryland Gov. Wes Moore declared a state of emergency, with city, state and federal teams converging at the scene.